 Thread a tapestry or yarn needle with a length of yarn (approx. 5 ft.) for sewing on the pocket.

-For the Gigi and Little Gigi, the stitches on the sides of the pockets are slipped stitches.
+For the Gigi, Little Gigi, Potomac and Potomac Worsted, the stitches on the sides of the pockets are slipped stitches.
 This gives the pocket an awesome, rustic look, and makes sewing it up super easy.
 To achieve this look, you will be going through each slipped stitch twice, while sewing through the stitch legs on the sweater one time.
 So, for every two sweater body sts, you will go through the pocket slipped stitch one time.

 Start at the upper right edge of the pocket, working from left to right, by lifting the left leg of the topmost pocket stitch, and the single leg in the "column" of stitches you marked with the removable stitch marker, and sew through.
 Leave a tail of about 6 inches for weaving in later.